US: Mexico extradites Ovidio Guzmán López, son of Sinaloa cartel leader 'El Chapo,' to United States | Law-Order

 The Chapitos became known for grotesque violence that appeared to surpass any notions of restraint shown by earlier generations of cartel leaders.

+Vigil described Guzmán López as a mid-level leader in the cartel and not even the leader of the brothers.

+''It's a symbolic victory but it's not going to have any impact whatsoever on the Sinaloa cartel,'' he said. ''It will continue to function, it will continue to send drugs into the United States, especially being the largest producers of fentanyl.''
 Fentanyl has become a top priority in the bilateral security relationship.
-But Mexican President Andrés Manuel López Obrador has denied assertions by the U.S. government and his own military about fentanyl production in Mexico, instead describing the country as a transit point for precursors coming from China and bound for the US.
+But López Obrador has described his country as a transit point for precursors coming from China and bound for the US, despite assertions by the US government and his own military about fentanyl production in Mexico.

 López Obrador blames a deterioration of family values in the US for the high levels of drug addiction in that country.